WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 information to receive messages, as anyone can observe what is happening on the blockchain.

-Blockchain networks using digital signature schemes that provide fully anonymous transactions could theoretically be used to anonymously send messages on the Whiteflag Messaging Network.
-Examples of such blockchains are ZCash and Monero, which use zero-knowledge-proofs and ring signatures respectively to create conditions of untraceability and unlinkability.
-These type of blockchains do not conform to the principles of this standard, and should therefore not be used.

 #### 2.4.1.3 Authentication mechanisms

-An originator must introduce itself on the Whiteflag Messaging Network and provide identity information with one or more initial authentication messages.
+An originator must introduce itself on the Whiteflag Network and provide identity information with one or more initial authentication messages.
 An initial authentication message contains the self-chosen name of the originator, and a method to verify that the originator's